Human Resources (TV series): Production

 On October 3, 2019, Netflix announced a straight-to-series order for a spin-off series titled Human Resources, set within the show's universe.
 Kroll, Goldberg, Levin, Flackett, Nate Funaro, and Kelly Galuska were set to executive produce.
 On June 14, 2021, more details of the series were announced, including casting.
 Nick Kroll, Maya Rudolph, and David Thewlis reprised their roles for the spin-off as Maurice the Hormone Monster, Connie the Hormone Monstress, and the Shame Wizard, with additional cast members Brandon Kyle Goodman, Keke Palmer, Aidy Bryant, and Randall Park joining the series.
 On October 15, 2021, it was announced that Pamela Adlon has joined the spin-off, reprising her role as Sonya the Lovebug, and Goodman's and Palmer's roles were revealed.
 On January 12, 2022, it was reported that Rosie Perez, Jemaine Clement, Thandiwe Newton, Bobby Cannavale, Henry Winkler, and Maria Bamford were cast in the series, with Cannavale, Bamford, Newton and Clement reprising their roles from Big Mouth.
 The series was released on March 18, 2022.

 On March 1, 2022, an official trailer was released with Helen Mirren, Lupita Nyong'o, Chris O'Dowd, Harvey Guillén, Janelle Monáe, Mike Birbiglia, Tim Robinson, Hugh Jackman and Ali Wong joining the spin-off.
 Jackman previously guest-starred in Big Mouth voicing a fictional version of himself, being depicted as one of Maury's dicks and Wong has voiced recurring character Ali since the third season.
 Later that same month, Kroll revealed the remainder of the cast for the series through social media.
 On April 18, 2022, Netflix renewed the series for a second season.
 On April 24, 2023, it was announced that the second season is going to be the final season.
-In May 2023, an official trailer was released with Florence Pugh, Miley Cyrus, Eugene Levy, Isabella Rossellini, Sam Richardson, Niecy Nash-Betts, and Jason Mantzoukas joining the series.
+In May 2023, an official trailer was released with Florence Pugh, Miley Cyrus, Eugene Levy, Isabella Rossellini, Sam Richardson, Niecy Nash, and Jason Mantzoukas joining the series.
 Like Jackman and Wong, Mantzoukas previously voiced acted in Big Mouth as Jay Bilzerian.
 The final season premiered on June 9, 2023.